xindizhang/BCB420.2019.CORUM_old/README.md

 Thanks to Simon Kågedal's very useful [PubMed to APA reference tool](http://helgo.net/simon/pubmed/).

-Thank you professor Boris Steipe for providing the R package templates, project templates and usefl resources and tools for us.
+Thank you professor Boris Steipe for providing the R package templates, project templates and useful resources and tools for us.

 &nbsp;